c4rt0/tradegame.org/README.md

 1. Navigate to the root directory (where the three directories backend, database and frontend are present) or start your existing MongoDB server
 2. Make sure you have MongoDB installed on your machine and system variable path is set correctly.

-More information on MongoDB installation you can find [HERE](https://c4rt0.github.io/Fedora/), on my github pages, regarding Fedora 35 installation.
+More information in relation to MongoDB installation on Fedora 35+ you can find [HERE](https://c4rt0.github.io/Fedora/), on my GitHub Pages.

 3. Start MongoDB server